Tropical Storm Fay (2020): New England

 In Maine, the post-tropical remnants of Fay briefly spawned a waterspout over Baker Lake, which became an EF0 tornado once it moved ashore between Hiram and Naples on July 11, with minor damage to some trees and homes.
 Despite the post-tropical cyclone passing over the state, rainfall totals did not exceed 1 in and there were no other reports of damage.

 In Vermont, post-tropical Fay brought rain showers across the state but there was no reports of damage.
 Connecticut was affected by rain showers due to the cyclone but had escaped most of the severe impacts.
 A 1-minute sustained wind of 33 mph and a wind gust of 40 mph was recorded near Norwalk.
+The city of Bridgeport experienced their second wettest July day on record with 3.99 in of rain.
 A 64-year-old Massachusetts man was also identified as a victim of drowning off a Rhode Island beach on July 12, although it is unclear whether Fay was responsible for the fatality.